 - Camping/Hiking: Camping and hiking wear lends itself about as well as anything to the bucket hat.
 A simple, button-up shirt with sleeves rolled up, khaki shorts, hiking boots, and a neutral-colored bucket hat with a wide brim and chin strap will keep you not only cool but also cool. *eyebrow waggle*

 - Exercising in Cool Weather: If you’re out exercising in cool weather, a bucket hat can tie together your workout clothes while keeping your head warm.
 Simply match your sweatsuit to your bucket hat for a look that’s complete and functional.

-- Brunch and the Beach: For a laid back look, choose simple, flowy outfits and pair them with a straw bucket hat.
-You could also choose a solid-colored shirt or dress and pair it with a gingham-print bucket hat for a touch of whimsy.
+- Brunch and the Beach: For a laid-back look, choose simple, flowy outfits and pair them with a straw bucket hat.
+Alternatively, you can choose a solid-colored shirt or dress and pair it with a gingham-print bucket hat for a touch of whimsy.